Sal Cabo Verde Travel Guide

 No major national places of remembrance or monuments are noticeable on Sal.
 Local monuments might commemorate specific community figures or events.

-Buracona is a natural swimming pool and a series of lava-formed caves.
+Buracona is an innate swimming the pool and a series of lava-formed caves.
 Itthe most famous feature is the "Blue Eye."

 A historic salt mine nestled within the crater of an extinct volcano.
 This site offers an unique experience: visitors float effortlessly in the highly saline water.